rom4kov/youknowmysteez/README.md

 youknowmysteez is a fictional e-commerce website, a hip-hop style clothing online shop.
 The project is based on Andrei Neagoie and Yihua Zhang's 'Complete React Developer' course available on Udemy.

-youknowmysteez is build with a tech stack including React, Firebase for Auth and Database functionalies, Redux for state management including Redux Saga for asynchronously updating state.
+youknowmysteez is build with a tech stack including React, Firebase for Auth and Database functionalities, Redux for state management including Redux Saga for asynchronously updating state.
 It is entirely written in Typescript.

-It is deployed via Netlify.
+Deployed via Netlify.

 #### Functionalities